MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_02L04_Deploy_and_manage_host_pools_and_hosts_with_PowerShell_ADDS.md

 #### Task 2: Create a Azure Virtual Desktop host pool by using PowerShell

-1. Within the Remote Desktop session to **az140-dc-vm11**, from the **Administrator: Windows PowerShell ISE** script pane, run the following to sign in to your Azure subscription:
+1. Within the Bastion session to **az140-dc-vm11**, from the **Administrator: Windows PowerShell ISE** script pane, run the following to sign in to your Azure subscription:

    ```powershell
    Connect-AzAccount
    ```

 1. When prompted, provide the credentials of the user account with the Owner role in the subscription you are using in this lab.
-1. Within the Remote Desktop session to **az140-dc-vm11**, from the **Administrator: Windows PowerShell ISE** script pane, run the following to identify the Azure region hosting the Azure virtual network **az140-adds-vnet11**:
+1. Within the Bastion session to **az140-dc-vm11**, from the **Administrator: Windows PowerShell ISE** script pane, run the following to identify the Azure region hosting the Azure virtual network **az140-adds-vnet11**:

    ```powershell
    $location = (Get-AzVirtualNetwork -ResourceGroupName 'az140-11-RG' -Name 'az140-adds-vnet11').Location
    ```

-1. Within the Remote Desktop session to **az140-dc-vm11**, from the **Administrator: Windows PowerShell ISE** script pane, run the following to create a resource group that will host the host pool and its resources:
+1. Within the Bastion session to **az140-dc-vm11**, from the **Administrator: Windows PowerShell ISE** script pane, run the following to create a resource group that will host the host pool and its resources:

    ```powershell
    $resourceGroupName = 'az140-24-RG'
    New-AzResourceGroup -Location $location -Name $resourceGroupName
    ```

-1. Within the Remote Desktop session to **az140-dc-vm11**, from the **Administrator: Windows PowerShell ISE** script pane, run the following to create an empty host pool:
+1. Within the Bastion session to **az140-dc-vm11**, from the **Administrator: Windows PowerShell ISE** script pane, run the following to create an empty host pool:

    ```powershell
    $hostPoolName = 'az140-24-hp3'